Skip to main content

 Step input The Step Input section shows exactly what data flows into the step and how it is shaped:

-• Aggregated Step Input: A merged JSON containing previous step results, original payload fields, and processed file data
+• Aggregated Step Data: All previous step results, payload objects and other input data.

 Step Config